-Note: The following steps document the silent installer using a response file.
+The following steps document the silent installer using a response file.
 You can also execute the installer directly to launch a graphic version of the installer.
 You will need an X Window System to do so.
+If you are installing from the DVD/CD, the installer files for IBM® SPSS® Statistics - Essentials for Python are located under the Programmability/Python Essentials directory.

-- Change to the directory where you downloaded Essentials for Python. - ▶ Using a text editor, create a response file named installer.properties. - ► Add the following properties and associated values to the response file:
+- ▶ Using a text editor, create a response file named installer.properties. - ▶ Add the following properties and associated values to the response file:

 '''

 INSTALLER_UI=silent

 USER_SPSS_HOME=<IBM SPSS Statistics location>

 USER_PYTHON_HOME=<Python 2.7 home directory>

-LICENSE_ACCEPTED=true
+LICENSE ACCEPTED=true

 '''